-Journalism educators and their students are invited to gather in Paris for an International Media Seminar March 11-21, 2016.
+Journalism educators and their students gathered in Paris for an International Media Seminar March 11-21, 2016.

-The Paris-based Center for the Study of International Communications, in cooperation with the American University of Paris, again will organize an extensive program of guest speakers and media tours.
+The Paris-based Center for the Study of International Communications, in cooperation with the American University of Paris, again organized an extensive program of guest speakers and media tours in 2016.

 Missouri Southern State University and Northwestern University have sent the largest delegations to the seminar over the longest period of time, but schools such as the George Washington University, Trinity College, Washburn University, and Bowling Green State University have also been regular participants.